BoB13-MSRC-GS/oleviewdotnet/README.md

 Also, there is a problem where the corresponding interface is not output for certain classes.

-This repository has improved this part and added convenient features such as providing class object call sequence.
+This repository has improved this part and added convenient features such as providing interface object call sequence.

 ---